-Shock new figures show more than 27 per cent of children in Ashfield are living in poverty.
+More than 27 per cent of children in Ashfield are living in poverty

 New research by the End Child Poverty campaign shows that just over 27 per cent of all children in Ashfield are living in poverty once their parents’ housing costs have been taken into account.